 SECTION 315.
-RIGHTS AND IMMUNITIES OF GUARDIAN; LIMITATIONS.
+RIGHTS AND IMMUNITIES OF GUARDIAN;

+LIMITATIONS.

-- (a) A guardian is not: - (1) personally liable for the ward's expenses; and is not - (2) liable to third persons for acts of the ward solely by reason of the relationship; nor is the guardian - (3) liable for injury to the ward resulting from the negligence or acts of third persons providing medical or other care, treatment, or service for the ward except to the extent that the guardian was negligent in choosing the provider. - (b) A guardian is entitled to reasonable compensation for services as guardian and to reimbursement for room, board, and clothing provided to the ward, but only as approved by order of the court.
+(a) A guardian is not personally liable for the ward's expenses and is not liable to third persons for acts of the ward solely by reason of the relationship nor is the guardian liable for injury to the ward resulting from the negligence or acts of third persons providing medical or other care, treatment, or service for the ward except to the extent that the guardian was negligent in choosing the provider.

+(b) A guardian is entitled to reasonable compensation for services as guardian and to reimbursement for room, board, and clothing provided to the ward, but only as approved by order of the court.
 If a conservator, other than the guardian or one who is affiliated with the guardian, has been appointed for the estate of the ward, reasonable compensation and reimbursement to the guardian may be approved and paid by the conservator without order of the court.

-- (c) A guardian, without prior authorization of the court, may not revoke a power of attorney for health care [made pursuant to the Uniform Health-Care Decisions Act] of which the ward is the principal.
-If a power of attorney for health care [made pursuant to the Uniform Health-Care Decisions Act] is in effect, absent a court an order of the court to the contrary, a health-care decision by of the agent takes precedence over that of a guardian. - (d) A guardian may not commit initiate the commitment of a ward to a [mental health-care] institution without following the applicable state's procedures for involuntary civil commitment. - (e) The guardian may establish or move the ward's place of dwelling outside of the State on express authorization of only if expressly authorized by the court.
-The guardian shall notify inform the court if the guardian moves or changes of any change in the ward's custodial dwelling or address.
+(c) A guardian, without prior authorization of the court, may not revoke a power of attorney for health care [made pursuant to the Uniform Health-Care Decisions Act] of which the ward is the principal.
+If a power of attorney for health care [made pursuant to the Uniform Health-Care Decisions Act] is in effect, absent a court order to the contrary, a health-care decision by the agent takes precedence over that of a guardian.

+(d) A guardian may not commit a ward to a [mental health-care] institution without following the applicable state's procedures for involuntary civil commitment..

+(e) The guardian may establish or move the ward's place of dwelling outside of the State on express authorization of the court.
+The guardian shall notify the court if the guardian moves or changes address.

 If the ward had made a power of attorney for health care, the guardian can not revoke it without court order.
-Further, the agent's decision takes priority over those of the guardian unless the power of attorney has been revoked by court order.
-A mental health-care institution includes those institutions or treatment facilities defined in the Uniform Health-Care Decisions Act as adopted by the state.
-Commitment to a mental health-care institution can not occur without following the state's procedures for involuntary civil commitment.
-Although a guardian can not commit a ward to a mental health-care institution, the guardian may initiate proceedings under the state's applicable health care act for voluntary or involuntary, commitment, outpatient treatment, or involuntary medication for mental health treatment.
+Further, the agent's decision takes priority over that of the guardian unless the power of attorney has been revoked by court order.
+A mental health-care institution includes those institutions or treatment facilities defined in the health care decisions act as adopted by the state.
+Commitment can not occur without following the state's procedures for involuntary civil commitment.
+Although a guardian can not commit a ward to a mental health-care institution, the guardian may petition under the state's applicable health care act for voluntary or involuntary, commitment, outpatient treatment, or involuntary medication for mental health treatment.